-- 2. Evaluation by the College Administration and President - i.
-Use the Talents of Teaching to evaluate tenure track faculty members.

-- ii.
-Complete a portfolio rubric and recommendation with rationale based upon a review of the portfolio and department chair letter. - iii.
-Submit the portfolio rubric and recommendation with rationale for board approval.
+- b.
+Evaluation by the College Administration and President - i.
+Use the Talents of Teaching to evaluate tenure track faculty members. - ii.
+Complete a portfolio rubric and recommendation with rationale based upon a review of the portfolio and department chair letter. - Submit the portfolio rubric and recommendation with rationale for board approval.
 Provide copy for tenure track member. - iv.
-Meet deadlines for February Board approval.

-3. Action by the Board
+Meet submission deadlines for February or October Board agenda for approval consideration. - c.
+Action by the Board